MattBaltzell/MattBaltzell/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/matthewbaltzell/](https://www.linkedin.com/in/matthewbaltzell/)

-- ⚡ Fun fact **I started skateboarding at the age of 31 to keep up with my kids.
-It has been fun... and painful.**
+- ⚒ Fun fact **I am a hobbyist blacksmith and love forming tools and art with hot metal and a hammer.**

 <h3 align="left">Languages and Frameworks:</h3>
 <p align="left">